 By Robert Wheeler

-Research about human motivation typically involves studies about meeting needs such as job performance, health, comfort, sex, and security.
+Research about human motivation typically involves studies about meeting needs such as money, health, comfort, sex, and security–why struggle out of bed each morning, meet job tasks, and maybe have some TV time in the evening.
 However, research has recently been extended to underlying factors that energize motives to meet these immediate needs and provide meaning and justification for related efforts.
 This can be called basic motivation.
 It is the drive to find and have meaningful purpose for these efforts, something more than just continuing immediate personal existence.

 A universal characteristic of normally thinking people is to wonder about why they are here, where they came from, and where they are going—the source and meaning of existence.
 This is the primary or basic motivation that provides fuel for daily activities.
 History indicates that ever since people have had the capacity to be conscious of self, this underlying motivation has been a major concern and provided foundation for religions and many branches of science.
 In psychology the fields of existential, humanistic, and positive psychologies have focused on this need through researchers such as Gordon Allport, Viktor Frankl, Abraham Maslow, and Martin Seligman .
 More recently Robert Emmons has popularized the term “ultimate concerns,” and shown its relationship to “personal strivings” and subjective well-being.

 Because the answers to these ultimate concerns are nebulous and difficult to think about, people tend to align themselves with established assumptions and beliefs of other people, institutions, or organizations.
 Such belief systems have formed culture and dominated societies.
 They range all the way from determinism established by a theistic force to materialism that excludes anything beyond material nature.
 Psychology research indicates this wonderment creates an innate need similar to personality traits.